Phokaia/Week-12-Homework-/README.md

 - Update the __CONFIG__ file to include __REMOTE USERS AND PORTS__
 - Run the playbook, and navigate to __HTTP://(ELK-Server Public Address)/app/kibana__ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+  _Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_

+__Install-elk.yml is the playbook.
+I copy it in /Week-13-ELK-Stack-Project/Ansible/ELK-Stack/__

 - _Which file do you update to make Ansible run the playbook on a specific machine?

+__/etc/ansible/hosts file__

-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

+__I have specified two separate groups in the etc/ansible/hosts file.
+One of the group will be webservers which has the IPs of the 2 Virtual machines that I will gonna install to Filebeat.
+The other group is named to ELK-Server which will have the Dynamic IP.I will also install ELK to Filebeat.__

 - _Which URL do you navigate to in order to check that the ELK server is running?

+__http://Elk-Servers Public IP:5601/app/kibana  (http://52.172.29.17:5601/app/kibana)__

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._